1946 Indian Constituent Assembly election: Results

-In 16 July, from Assam Province, 7 candidates from the Indian National Congress and 3 from the All-India Muslim League were elected.
-From Bengal Province, 32 Muslim seats were won by the All-India Muslim League, and 1 by the Krishak Sramik Party.
+On 16 July, from Assam Province, 7 candidates from the Indian National Congress and 3 from the All-India Muslim League were elected.
+From Bengal Province, 32 Muslim seats were won by the All-India Muslim League, and 1 by the Krishak Praja Party.
 Additionally, out of 27 general seats, the Indian National Congress won 26.
 In Central Provinces and Berar, 17 Congress candidates were elected unopposed.
 From Orissa Province, 8 candidates from the Indian National Congress and 1 independent were elected.
 In the North-West Frontier Province, out of three seats, 1 went to the All-India Muslim League and 2 to the Indian National Congress.
 From Punjab Province, 15 seats were won by the All-India Muslim League and 1 by the Unionist Party.
 However, the Unionist member was later expelled.
 In Punjab, the Congress had 5 upper-caste Hindus, 1 Harijan, and the Unionists had 1 upper-caste Hindu and 1 Harijan elected.
 From the Sindh Province, 3 candidates from the All-India Muslim League and 1 from the Indian National Congress were elected, while from Baluchistan, 1 independent candidate won.
 From the United Provinces, 45 candidates from the Indian National Congress, 7 from the All-India Muslim League, and 3 independents were elected.
 In Bihar Province, 28 from Indian National Congress, 5 from the All-India Muslim League, and 3 independents won.
 From Madras Province, 4 Muslim League members were elected unopposed.
-Indian National Congress won all 45 general seats in Madras Procince.
+Indian National Congress won all 45 general seats in Madras Province.
 From Bombay Province, 19 Congress candidates were elected, along with 2 unopposed Muslim League members.
 As of 24 July, Congress had won 207 seats, the Muslim League 73, independents 12, and other parties 3 seats.